 SecureIt Tactical Agile Model 52 – While not being a traditional gun safe.
 For the price, the Model 52 is a lightweight 12 gauge, quality safe/cabinet.
 It doesn’t have a fire rating, however with its modular interior it far makes up for it.
 This is also rated as one of my favorite Modular Gun Safes.

-So is the Liberty Safe Centurion really worth it?
+So is this safe worth it?

 For me personally, the Liberty Safe Centurion would be a bit of a pass.
 While Liberty’s higher end products are class defining.
 The Centurion series just doesn’t stack up against the import competition.
 For a little bit more, 12 gauge steel, better fire rating, and better capacity can be achieved.
 Or for a similar price, one of the above 3 can be purchased that have better characteristics.